Burma – A Destination to Inspire and Intrigue…

 Strongly influenced by the British Empire in its design but now with modern high rise as well, and the main seat of learning in the country with the most universities.
 The 2nd city of Myanmar, and the last royal capital of the Burmese Monarch.
 In recent years, it has also attracted many Chinese immigrants, which is evident in the cuisine and lively markets.

 Mandalay is also the main religious centres for Buddhism, and a major attraction is Kuthodaw Pagoda, which houses ‘the world’s largest book’ as many of the pages are written on individual stupas.
-Close by you have the small town of Amarapura where you can usually see thousands of monks of all ages on their way back to temple after gathering offerings from the villagers.
+Close by you have the small town of Amarapura where you can usually see thousands of monks of all ages on their way back to their temple after gathering offerings from the villagers.

 On the banks of the Irradwaddy River, a city with over 2,000 Buddhist temples, pagodas and ruins which are now a protected UNESCO world heritage site.
 (Actually over 10,000 were originally built, of which just over a 5th now remain).